lionkiller900/test/README.md

 - HTML5: this is used to create the major content of the website
 - JQUERY and JSDELIVER: Both Javascript technologies used for DOM designs
 - Gitpod: this is used for making the project IDE
-- Pigdom: used for testing website section
+- Lighthouse: used for testing website section
 - W3C Validating website: validator.w3.org

 # Deployment in the project